 Social media has come a long way in its short 20-year history.
 Many thought it might just be a fad, but while many sites have come and gone, the concept of social media remains strong and has become part of the fabric of our global society.

-However, while social media's popularity and significance are not all that surprising, there are lots of other things about social media that will shock you.
-We've compiled all the stats we could find about social media in 2021 that will knock your socks off and remind us all just how important this technology has become.
+However, while social media's popularity and significance are not all that surprising, many other things about social media will shock you.
+We've compiled all the statistics we could find about social media in 2022 that will knock you off and remind us just how important this technology has become.